Advanced localization of massive black hole coalescences with LISA: Acknowledgments

 \section{Acknowledgments}

-Our work on LISA measurement analysis has been supported by NASA Grants NNG05G105G and NNX08AL42G, as well as NASA Contract No.\ 1291617 and the MIT Class of 1956 Career Development Fund.
+Our work on LISA measurement analysis has been supported by NASA Grants NNG05G105G and NNX08AL42G, as well as NASA contract no.\ 1291617 and the MIT Class of 1956 Career Development Fund.
+We thank Daniel Holz for attempting to educate us on the redshift dependence of weak lensing distance errors.
 We also gratefully thank the organizers of the Symposium for the travel support provided to RNL and for the outstanding meeting that they put together.